depperm/first-project-ideas/README.md

 ## Multiuser Interactive
 ### Fantasy Football
+Create imaginary teams with definitely real people.
+Create this app to manage and track your friends...team.
 ### Kanban board
 You've selected an idea and now need to keep yourself and/or team organized, but alas [trello](https://trello.com) is too complicated.
 Why not create a simpler version, like a much simpler version.
 ### Messaging app